artberri/gitcleaner/README.md

 **Disclaimer**:

-This is just a training project and these are the first lines I've written in Golang, use it as your own risk.
-Any help would be appreciated.
+*This is just a training project and these are the first lines I've written in Golang, use it as your own risk.
+Any help would be appreciated.*

+## Downloads

+[In this link](https://github.com/artberri/gitcleaner/releases) you will find the packages for every supported platform.
+Please download the proper package for your operating system and architecture.
+You can also download older versions.

+## Installation

+To install Gitcleaner, find the [appropriate package](https://github.com/artberri/gitcleaner/releases) for your system and download it.

+After downloading Gitcleaner, unzip the package.
+Gitcleaner runs as a single binary named `gitcleaner`.
+Any other files in the package can be safely removed and Gitcleaner will still function.

+The final step is to make sure that the Gitcleaner binary is available on the PATH.
+See [this page](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux) for instructions on setting the PATH on Linux and Mac.
+[This page](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows) contains instructions for setting the PATH on Windows.

+### Windows

+CMD and Powershell are not supported.
+You need a [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) shell in order to run Gitcleaner.
+You can download [Git Bash](https://git-scm.com/download/win) or [Cygwin](https://www.cygwin.com/) if you don't have one yet.

 ## Usage